atomone-hub/govgen-proposals/001_ATONE_DISTRIBUTION.md

 ## Consequences

-* Establishes a fair and principled token distribution mechanism that aligns with AtomOne's founding ethos.
+* Establishes a fair and structured token distribution mechanism that aligns with AtomOne's founding ethos.

 * Sets a precedent for future similar endeavors, demonstrating the importance of community alignment and shared values in token distribution decisions.